Miliary Tuberculosis (TB)

 Cerebrospinal fluid, obtained by spinal tap (lumbar puncture)

-Fluid from the in the space between the lungs and the chest wall (pleura)
+Fluid from the space between the two layers of the membrane that surrounds the lungs (pleura)

 A chest x-ray may show the innumerable small spots that are typical in military tuberculosis.
 Other imaging tests are done, depending on which areas of the body are affected.
 They may include computed tomography (CT), ultrasonography, and magnetic resonance imaging.